-In Viral Video Harvard Says Yes To 16-Year-Old Applicant And Classmates Go Wild
+Teen's Dramatic Video, Revealing His Acceptance By Harvard, Charms Internet

 Chants of "three-peat" ring out after Little learns the news.
 It is the third year in a row that a student from TM Landry College Preparatory in Breaux Bridge, La., is going to Harvard.

-The school has a tradition of filming students as they learn whether they got into college, and posting the (happy) results.
+TM Landry has a tradition of filming students as they learn whether they got into college, and posting the (happy) results.
 Check out a series of reactions on the school's Facebook page.

 The same day Little heard he got into Harvard, he posted a video of his older brother, Alex, learning he got into Stanford University.